PearCoding/Ignis/docs/src/getting_started/start.rst

 Frontends
 ---------

-The frontends of the raytracer communicate with the user and one, optimal selected, backend.
+The frontends of the raytracer communicate with the underlying runtime.
 Currently, four frontends are available:

 ``igview``